-A3.0 Handlers must be at least 18 years of age.
-Assistant handlers must be at least 16 years of age.
-A3.1 Handlers must have resided/interacted with their animals for no less than 6 months.
-A3.2 Handler-animal teams should seek registration with a national or international animal-assisted services organisation.
-Furthermore, handlers must hold insurance policies as relevant to their practice.
-A3.3 Handlers have a legal duty of care to ensure that their actions, or omission of actions, do not adversely affect the health and safety of others in their workplace, including clients, other staff, and members of the public.
+- A3.0 Handlers must be at least 18 years of age.
+Assistant handlers must be at least 16 years of age. - A3.1 Handlers must have resided/interacted with their animals for no less than 6 months prior to engaging in services. - A3.2 Handler-animal teams should seek registration with a national or international animal-assisted services organisation.
+Furthermore, handlers must be covered under appropriate insurance policies as relevant to their practice. - A3.3 Handlers have a legal duty of care to ensure that their actions, or omission of actions, do not adversely affect the health and safety of others in their workplace, including clients, other staff, and members of the public.
 Handlers must comply with the Workplace Health and Safety codes relevant to their practice.
-A3.4 The human-animal team includes a primary handler and/or an alternative handler.
+Handlers should also ensure that all clients interacting with horses wear suitable personal protective equipment (PPE). - A3.4 The human-animal team includes a primary handler and/or an alternative handler.
 An assistant handler may be included alongside of the primary or alternative handler.
-Handlers must not allow other persons to work with their animal in their absence.
-A3.5 Handlers must not allow their animals to engage in unsupervised animal-assisted services.
-A3.6 Handlers must always practice animal-assisted services within the scope of their professional identity and within the limits of their education, training, qualifications, and experience.
-A3.7 Handlers are encouraged to have and apply foundational knowledge in the areas of: Human-Animal Interactions, Animal-Assisted Interventions; Children and other vulnerable populations; Communication; Animal welfare and ethics; Human health and wellbeing; Infection control and zoonosis.
+Handlers must not allow other persons to work with their animal in their absence. - A3.5 Handlers must not allow their animals to engage in unsupervised animal-assisted services. - A3.6 Handlers must always practice animal-assisted services within the scope of their professional identity and within the limits of their education, training, qualifications, and experience. - A3.7 Handlers are encouraged to have and apply foundational knowledge in the areas of: Human-Animal Interactions, Animal-Assisted Interventions; Children and other vulnerable populations; Communication; Animal welfare and ethics; Human health and wellbeing; Infection control and zoonosis.